sleijon1/sleijon1.github.io/about.markdown

 permalink: /about/
 ---

-Hi im Simon.
+Hi im Simon and this is my blog Circular.
 Some quick facts about me:

 -   I have a masters in computer and information engineering 📖
 -   I work in IT, programming, DevOps'ing, finding solutions 🛠️